jython/jython.github.io/jython-3-mvp.md

     popular libraries that broaden Jython use (`numpy`, etc.).

 * Use fewer external JARs than in Jython 2.
-  * Purpose should be documented in the build.
+  * Purpose of each JAR should be documented in the build.
-  * Avoid libraries that circumvent the JVM.
+  * Avoid libraries that circumvent the JVM:
     * Incompatibility in dealing strings and i/o has been expensive.
     * Many bugs related to `jnr.posix`.
 (Replace with `java.nio.file`?)
     * Carefully consider what `os.*` methods we offer and their semantics.
     * Reconsider `jnr.jffi`.
 (Remove related `ctypes` support.)

-* Use dynamic language features (at last) starting with `MethodHandle`.
+* Use the dynamic language features (at last) starting with `MethodHandle`.
   * A core implementation closer to modern CPython.
   * MVP: `MethodHandle` used to fill type slots (concept proven).
   * When compiling to JVM byte code, create call sites using the same